-Duties of Our Chairman Serves as Chair of regular sessions of the Board and manages the overall Board process.
-Leads the Board in anticipating and responding to crises.
-Evaluates overall Board effectiveness, with emphasis on identifying areas of enhancement, development and/or furtherance and communicating these observances to the Board for discussion.
-Oversees and monitors Board engagement, participation and continued education to ensure our directors are in-tune with issues of our dynamic industry and the evolving landscape.
-Represents the Board on occasions where it is important for the Board to respond on matters independently from the Company's management team.
-Supports the Nominating & Corporate Governance Committee with director on-boarding and orientation programs.
-Provides guidance and direction to the CEO and management team.
-Models culture, philosophy, inclusivity and values expected of all directors.
-Conducts individual meetings with other directors, including the CEO, and management team to encourage open communication, Engages with stockholders, through verbal or written communications, and presides over the Company's Annual Meeting of Stockholders.
-Also recommends to the Board an agenda to be followed at the Annual Meeting. collaboration and differences in perspective.
-Works with the Organization & Compensation Committee to develop the process for CEO compensation evaluations.
+- Evaluates overall Board effectiveness, with emphasis on identifying areas of enhancement, development and/or furtherance and communicating these observances to the Board for discussion. - Represents the Board on occasions where it is important for the Board to respond on matters independently from the Company's management team. - Provides guidance and direction to the CEO and management team. - Engages with stockholders, through verbal or written communications, and presides over the Company's Annual Meeting of Stockholders.
+Also recommends to the Board an agenda to be followed at the Annual Meeting. - Works with the Organization & Compensation Committee to develop the process for CEO compensation evaluations.